vacu9708/Tools-etc/spring/Basic/readme.md

 is used at the method level to explicitly declare individual bean definitions within a @Configuration class.

 ### Dependnency injection
-Objects annotated with @Autowired and objects in function arguments are automatically injected by the Spring IoC container.<br>
+Objects annotated with @Autowired are automatically injected by the Spring IoC container.<br>
 [Dependency injection](https://github.com/vacu9708/Fundamental-knowledge/tree/main/Development%20methodology/Object%20Oriented%20Programming)<br>

 # MVC pattern